USS Walke (DD-416): World War II

 An hour after the Vals departed, however, Japanese twin-engined bombers appeared and made a torpedo attack from dead ahead.
 Again, a heavy volume of antiaircraft fire from Walke and the other destroyers peppered the skies.
 Five bombers splashed into the sea, and no torpedoes found their mark on the Allied ships.
 Later, 19 high altitude bombers passed over, dropping sticks of bombs that splashed harmlessly into the water.
 Antiaircraft fire proved ineffective, due to the high altitude maintained by the planes.
 However, the last group of planes were apparently American planes.
-The force commander, the Australian Rear Admiral John Crace, swore that the planes were B-26 Marauders; Walkes commander, Commander Thomas E. Fraser, subsequently reported them to be B-17 Flying Fortresses.
+The force commander, the Australian Rear Admiral John Crace, swore that the planes were Martin B-26 Marauders; Walkes commander, Commander Thomas E. Fraser, subsequently reported them to be B-17 Flying Fortresses.
 In any event, it was fortunate that the bombardiers were not too accurate.

 On 7 March, Allied intelligence learned that a Japanese surface force, including transports, lay off Buna, Papua New Guinea.
 On the following day, Japanese troops went ashore at Lae and Salamaua, New Guinea, and secured those places by noon.

 Three days later, Yorktown and launched air strikes against the newly established Japanese beachheads at Lae and Salamaua.
 The attack took the enemy by surprise.
 The planes from the two American flattops came in from over the Owen Stanley Mountains and inflicted damage on ships, small craft, and shore installations, before they retired.